 The West Highland Way is the most famous and perhaps best loved long distance walking route in Scotland.
 It is 96 miles/154km in length and begins in Milngavie (on the edge of Glasgow) and ends in Fort William.
 It's an incredibly diverse trail which explores some of the best scenery Scotland has to offer.
 From mountains and lochs, to moorland and farmland, the West Highland Way trek really does have it all.

-The North West Wilderness Weekend gives you the chance to walk the first 4 days of the Cape Wrath Trail, from Fort William to Kinloch Hourn.
+The Cape Wrath Trail Knoydart Expedition gives you the chance to walk the first 4 days of the Cape Wrath Trail, from Fort William to Kinloch Hourn.
 It is perhaps the most remote and wild section of the entire Cape Wrath Trail.
 Due to its extremely remote nature, two nights of this trek will be spent wild camping.
 Wild camping is camping away from all civilisation, so you will not even be on a camp site.
 Giving you the opportunity to really experience a part of Scotland that is otherwise inaccessible.
-Our North West Wilderness Weekend allows you to sample the incredible Cape Wrath Trail.
+Our Cape Wrath Trail Knoydart Expedition allows you to sample wild camping on the incredible Cape Wrath Trail.